 In Ubuntu, keyboard shortcuts can be easily configured to suit the preferences and convenience of its users.
 This increases the productivity of the users.
 Launching the application of your choice, minimizing all the applications at once, or, moving a workspace up or down – some of the essential tasks can be done instantly with shortcuts.

 Configuring keyboard shortcuts on Ubuntu is very, very easy.
-To do this, go to the Settings and navigate to Devices > Keyboard window.
+To do this, go to Settings and navigate to Devices > Keyboard window.
 Here you will see the default keyboard shortcuts.
 Click on the keyboard shortcuts that you want to change from this list to the keyboard shortcuts of your choice.

-Set Up Email Client
+Set Up the Email Client

 To open it, click on the Thunderbird icon and set up an existing email account or do a manual configuration.